-Typical digital volume measurement includes the measurement of product length, height and width – after all, volume is a derivation of these dimensions.
+Typical digital volume measurement includes the measurement of product length, height, and width – after all, the volume is a derivation of these dimensions.
 With the use of a loadcell as standard in the instrument, additional basic measurements of weight and Specific Volume, which are also of interest, are included.
 What if there were a whole host of additional optional calculations and parameters that could be collected simultaneously and automatically?
 For every product scanned the following information is automatically calculated and displayed alongside the 2D and 3D scans:

 Weight, Specific Volume, Volume Yield, Product Density, Length, Surface Area, Max Height, Width at Max Height, Aspect Ratio at Max.
 Height, Max Width, Height at Max.
 Width, Aspect Ratio at Max Width, Height of Middle Slice, Width of Middle Slice, Aspect Ratio of Middle Slice, Minimum Enclosing Circle, Max Inclusive Square Volume, Trim Percentage, Circumference.

-In a fast paced food industry, rapid product measurement and provision of automatically calculated quality control pass or fail benchmarks is key to manufacturing intelligence and success.
+In a fast-paced food industry, rapid product measurement and provision of automatically calculated quality control pass or fail benchmarks is key to manufacturing intelligence and success.

 This information has been sourced, reviewed and adapted from materials provided by Stable Micro Systems Ltd.